psmars/servopack/python_postprocessing/README.md

 - detect_markers (detect and record position of markers in footage)
 - homography_ref (prepare data to straighten up the footage)
 - homography (straighten up the footage)
-- movie_blocks (produce clean footage of the blocks without custom percentage of the original footage visible)
+- movie_blocks (produce clean footage of the blocks without custom percentage of the original footage visible, see the code for details about file requirements)

 To desactivate the environment